PLCnext/OpcUaMethods/README.md

 1. In PLCnext Engineer, create an instance of the function block in the Main program.

+   Do not connect any variables to the inputs or outputs.

    In this example, the name of the FB instance is UA_PDI_READ1.

    ![FB Instance](img/fb-instance.png)